Sunn Hemp

 Seeding Dates

 The range of seeding dates has not been determined for New York.
 Plant into warm soil, with enough warm season left.
-Mid-June to mid-July should be successful.
-Later if terminated at flowering.
+Mid-June to mid-July should be warm enough for rapid emergence, with enough growing season left to produce adequate biomass.

 Seed Suppliers